Online Lecture: Tips and Tricks for Interactive Lecturing

 Use an Icebreaker

 For example, start your class with a simple poll.
-Voting is often built into the functionalities of virtual classroom software (this can be done in MS Teams, Zoom etc.).
-Other external tools are available as well.
 Ask a relevant opening question to activate the prior knowledge.
 Think about showing a photo and ‘What do you think this is?
 A ... / B ... / C ...’ or ‘Do you know the phenomenon ...?
 Yes/No.'

 Provide Opportunities for Interaction